Being Successful in High School

 WHO: Recommended for high achieving 9th and 10th grade students and all 11th grade students.

 COST: $18.00 – Payment can be made in cash (exact amount only) or check (made out to IHS).
 Please pay for this test before or after school in the Counseling Center or during both lunches in the cafeteria.
-TBA is the deadline to sign up.
+Registration deadline TBA.

 WHEN: Universal Day during the school day.
 There is NO makeup for this test.